aleksei-berezkin/typique/docs/ComposingClassAndVarNames.md

 }
 ```

+The default config works fine for standalone small to medium-large projects.
+Change them if only your app is anything different.

-Note: other config options are described in the main [configuration guide](./Configuration.md).
+Note: other plugin config options are described in the main [configuration guide](./Configuration.md).

-## varNameRegex
+## classNameVarRegexp and varNameVarRegexp

-Non-mandatory pattern of the variable name which store classnames.
-If name matches, Typique will suggest completion items in the constant initializer.
-The only effect of not matching the pattern is not having completion items; all the rest (generating CSS, validating classnames and providing fixes) will work.
+It's the code conventions to instruct Typique to show the class or var names completion items in the constant initializer (when you type in the opening quote).
+Matching to this regexp is not required — Typique recognizes CSS and vars by `satisfies Css<{...}>` and `satisfies Var<{...}>` respectively, and may suggest you the name via code fix.
+That said, `classNameVarRegexp` and `varNameVarRegexp` allow you to select names a bit quicker.

-Default value: `Class(es)?([Nn]ames?)?$`, which matches, for example, the following:
+Default value for `classNameVarRegexp` is `Class(es)?([Nn]ames?)?$`, which matches, for example, the following:

 - `abcClass`
 - `abcClasses`